operator-framework/olm-docs/content/en/docs/best-practices/common.md

 ## Overview

 Any recommendation or good practice suggested by the Kubernetes community such as to develop [Operator pattern][operator-pattern] solutions or to manage them are good recommendations for who is looking for to build the operator projects and distribute them with OLM.
-Also, see [Operator Best Practices][operator-best-practices].
+Also, see [Operator Best Practices][operator-best-practices] and ensure that you check out [Running On-Cluster][running-on-cluster].

 ## Validate your bundle before publish it